History of the foreign policy of the United States: The Foreign Intercourse Bill of 1798 and Early Diplomatic Debates

+Trouble with France: XYZ Affair and Quasi-War

-By 1797 the French were openly seizing American ships, leading to an undeclared war known as the Quasi-War of 1798–99.
-President John Adams tried diplomacy; it failed.
-In 1798, the French demanded American diplomats pay huge bribes in order to see the French Foreign Minister Talleyrand, which the Americans rejected.
+In 1798, the French demanded American diplomats pay huge bribes in order to meet with Foreign Minister Talleyrand, which the Americans rejected.
 The Republicans, suspicious of Adams, demanded the documentation, which Adams released using X, Y and Z as codes for the names of the French diplomats.
 The XYZ Affair ignited a wave of nationalist sentiment.
-Overwhelmed, the U.S. Congress approved Adams' plan to organize the navy.
-American public opinion swung against France, encouraging the Federalists to attempt to suppress the Republican Party.
+Congress approved Adams' plan to organize the navy.
+American public opinion swung against France, encouraging the Federalists to attempt to suppress Jefferson's Republican Party.
 Adams reluctantly signed the Alien and Sedition Acts designed to weaken the Republicans.
 However Adams broke with the Hamiltonian wing of his Federalist Party and made peace with France in 1800.
 The Federalist party now split, and was unable to reelect Adams in 1800; it never regained power.
 However, the Republicans hated Napoleon, and no longer supported France in its war with Britain.

+By 1798 French privateers were openly seizing American ships, leading to an undeclared war known as the Quasi-War of 1798–1799.
+It was an undeclared naval conflict with the French First Republic from 1798 to 1800.
+The French were at war with Great Britain, while the U.S. was neutral.
+The dispute began due to different interpretations of treaties and escalated when France seized American ships trading with Britain.
+Diplomatic negotiations failed.
+Congress reassembled the United States Navy and authorized force against France in 1798.
+In February 1799, President Adams declared that he would negotiate peace.
+However, his own Federalist Party was split between his moderates and Hamilton's high Federalists who wanted to keep fighting.
+The chances of reaching a peaceful agreement were enhanced by Napoleon's rise to power in France, as he believed the Quasi-War was taking away from the main war against Britain.
+The Quasi-War came to an end with the signing of the Convention of 1800 in September, but news of the peace only arrived after Adams lost the 1800 election to the Republicans.
+Despite opposition from high Federalists, Adams was able to get the convention ratified by the Senate in the lame-duck session of Congress.
+He then disbanded the emergency army, which he had never used.

+The ability of Congress to authorize military action without a formal declaration of war was later confirmed by the Supreme Court.